 Christine secured her doctoral degree in political science at the University of California, Los Angeles, in 2011.
-Her doctoral thesis will be published as The Tribal Moment in American Politics: The Struggle for Native American Sovereignty in June, 2013 by the Alta Mira Press. http://www.amazon.com/Christine-K.-Gray/e/B00BU7Z0G6
+Her doctoral thesis was published as The Tribal Moment in American Politics: The Struggle for Native American Sovereignty in June, 2013 by the Alta Mira Press. http://www.amazon.com/Christine-K.-Gray/e/B00BU7Z0G6

 Membership Coordinator, Community Exchange TimeBank in Allentown, PA with 700 individual members and 20 organizational partners.
 Volunteer Coordinator for the Leukemia and Lymphoma Eastern Chapter of PA.
 Co-author “Community-Based Participatory Research Shows How a Community Initiative Creates Networks to Improve Well-Being”, American Journal of Preventive Medicine, December 2009 and “Time Banking and Health: The Role of a Community Currency Organization in Enhancing Well-Being”, Health Promotion Practice, August 5, 2010.

 Sheryl Walton, MPH, is a community health educator specializing in supporting residents, parents, community groups, and agencies seeking to build on the assets and strengths of low-income, multi-cultural communities to improve health and quality of life.